open-archetypes/tycho-eclipse-plugin-archetype/README.md

 -------------------
 Open your terminal or Windows CMD:

-1. Execute `mvn archetype:generate -DarchetypeCatalog=http://open-archetypes.github.com/maven-repo/releases/ -DarchetypeGroupId=org.openarchetypes -DarchetypeArtifactId=tycho-eclipse-plugin-archetype`
+1. Execute `mvn org.apache.maven.plugins:maven-archetype-plugin:2.4:generate -DarchetypeCatalog=http://open-archetypes.github.com/maven-repo/releases/ -DarchetypeGroupId=org.openarchetypes -DarchetypeArtifactId=tycho-eclipse-plugin-archetype`
 2. Enter the groupId
 3. Enter the artifactId
 4. Enter the name of the package under which your code will be created